DrLex0/quake-frogbots/README.md

 6. Added _exclusive paths_ that allow to make the bot do seemingly smart things by selectively ignoring markers depending on chosen paths, or depending on whether a door is open.
 This has allowed to upgrade some previously crippled maps to feature-complete waypoints, like `dm5`, `e1m5`, and `ultrav`.

+7. Extended **shootable triggers** from merely the door in `dm6` towards _anything_ that requires shooting a trigger before a path can be traversed.
+Try `eodm3`.

-7. Greatly improved **water navigation,** which was all over the place (despite being a _Frog_ bot, it was surprisingly bad at swimming).
+8. Greatly improved **water navigation,** which was all over the place (despite being a _Frog_ bot, it was surprisingly bad at swimming).
 Bots are more robust against less-than-ideally-placed underwater markers, will no longer get stuck on the water surface for no good reason, and will avoid drowning.

-8. Waypoints through **slime** or **lava** areas can now be provided if the map has a biosuit and/or pentagram.
+9. Waypoints through **slime** or **lava** areas can now be provided if the map has a biosuit and/or pentagram.
 In that case, the bot will avoid those paths until it has picked up the power-up that protects against the hazard.
 It will desire to pick up the biosuit when it desires to fetch an item from slime.
 Try `efdm13`.

-9. Improved _platform/lift handling,_ especially for button-activated lifts.
+10. Improved _platform/lift handling,_ especially for button-activated lifts.
 Bots can wait for a platform to come down to avoid being squished, and can handle exits at multiple floors.

-10. Bots can _strafe run_ along a wall to boost their speed and make longer jumps.
+11. Bots can _strafe run_ along a wall to boost their speed and make longer jumps.

-11. Made _shootable doors_ work across more maps than only _dm6_ (I kept the `dm6_door` name for the sake of legacy and because it's a good example).
-Works with both horizontal and vertical doors, of various sizes.
-(Still only 1 door per map though.)

 12. Allowed to set bot _‘smartness’_ through a cvar.
 Default (if zero or not set) is to link smartness to bot skill level (maxing out at 10 and above), making the bots easier on lower skill settings.
     To override smartness, set the `fb_smartness` cvar to a value between 1 to 10, or negative (= dumbest).
 In classic Frogbot, it was hard-coded at 10.